zachcarroll/marketplace_dapp/README.md

 1. Inside the truffle console (which should now be running), run migrate --reset to migrate contracts onto your local blockchain.
 1. Open a second terminal window and navigate to the root directory of the project.
 1. Run npm run start to build the React front end and open a browser window pointed at localhost:3000/ where the app should now run.

+#### Interacting with the Application Steps
+1. When you land on the application, you should have the Admin Account (Account 1 by default) selected in MetaMask.
+As there are no open requests for store ownership, there is nothing to do on this page.
+1. Open MetaMask and select Account 2.
+1. Reload the page.
+You should now be on the standard Shopper Page.
+From here, you would be able to shop and purchase products at available stores on the marketplace.
+However, no stores have been created yet.
+Click the Request Store Ownership button to